 Maximum and minimum Offer size for private placement issue

-There is currently no minimum or maximum offer size for raising of capital through Private Placement.
+There is currently no minimum or maximum offer size for raising capital through Private Placement.

 Procedure for issuing shares through private placement